whu-totemdb/UBIS/README.md

 We modify some codes of the existing methods to make them support the input formats above.
 #### 1 FreshDiskANN
 ##### Build
-clone the repostiory, install the dependencies and build:
+clone the repository, install the dependencies and build:
 ```
 git clone https://github.com/Ryanhya/Comparison_FreshDiskANN.git
 cd Comparison_FreshDiskANN